Cherokee Nation (1794–1907): History

-The Cherokee called themselves the Ani-Yun' wiya.
+The Cherokee called themselves the Aniyunwiya.
 In their language, this meant "leading" or "principal" people.
 Before 1794, the Cherokee had no standing national government.
 Its people were highly decentralized and lived in bands and clans according to a matrilineal kinship system.
 The people lived in towns located in scattered autonomous tribal areas related by kinship throughout the southern Appalachia region.
 Various leaders were periodically appointed (by mutual consent of the towns) to represent the towns or bands to French, British and, later, United States authorities as was needed.
 The Cherokee knew this leader as "First Beloved Man" —or Uku.
 The English had translated this as "chief".

 The chief's function was to serve as focal point for negotiations with the encroaching Europeans.
 Hanging Maw was recognized as a chief by the United States government, but not by the majority of Cherokee peoples.

 At the end of the Cherokee–American wars (1794), Little Turkey was recognized as "Principal Chief of the Cherokee Nation" by all the towns.
 At that time, Cherokee communities were on lands claimed by the states of North Carolina, South Carolina, Georgia, and the Overhill area, located in present-day eastern Tennessee.

-The break-away Chickamauga band (or Lower Cherokee), under War Chief Dragging Canoe (Tsiyugunsini, 1738–1792), had retreated to and inhabited a mountainous area in what later became the northeastern part of the future state of Alabama.
+The break-away Chickamauga band (or Lower Cherokee), led by Dragging Canoe (Tsiyugunsini, c.
+1738–1792), established towns along Chickamauga Creek near present-day Chattanooga and later shifted west and southwest into present-day Alabama.